MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/04-OpenAI-NL-SQL.md

 <!-- markdownlint-disable MD041 -->

-In this exercise, you will:

-- Use GPT prompts to convert natural language to SQL.
-- Experiment with different GPT prompts.
-- Use the generated SQL to query the PostgreSQL database started earlier.
-- Return query results.

 Before getting started, it's important to understand the benefits of incorporating natural language to SQL functionality into applications.
 By harnessing the capabilities of natural language processing (NLP) technology, you can enable users without SQL expertise to query databases using everyday language, such as plain English.
 For example, they may enter:

     ```